RaresRacsan/Spotify-Clone/README.md

 - `public/songs/`: Directory containing the MP3 files.
 - `public/styles/`: Directory containing the CSS files.
 - `views/`: Directory containing the HTML files.

+## Contributors

+I welcome contributions to this project.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.